stoerr/webwatch/doc/checkpages.md

   - Fetches the HTML via HTTP(S).
   - Parses the HTML with jsoup and removes element attributes to reduce noisy DOM differences.
   - For each configured selector it extracts the matching elements (outer HTML) and stores them as content.
-  - Writes a JSON capture to `data/checkpages/<sanitized-name>.json`.
-If a previous capture existed, it is copied to `*.prev.json` before overwriting.
+  - Writes a JSON capture to `data/checkpages/<sanitized-name>.json` and compares it to the previous capture (if any) to detect changes.
   - Compares the new capture to the previous one and prints a short summary of added/changed/removed selectors and short previews of the content.

 Files read and written